 With that goal in mind, let’s look at how to build a PBIS behavior plan for your school.

 7 steps to building a PBIS behavior plan

 Step 1: Identify key behaviors to focus on

 The first step in creating a PBIS behavior plan is identifying the goals that you want your students to achieve.
-This will allow you to create your behavior plan with the desired outcomes in mind.
+This will allow you to create your positive behavioral support plan with the desired outcomes in mind.
 Ideally, this desired outcome will be in line with your school’s overall improvement plan, as well as that of your entire district.

 After establishing a series of goals, you can determine which positive qualities and constructive behaviors your students will need to develop to achieve those goals.

 - Effective communication

 - Preparedness and organization

 Depending on how many desired behaviors you select, you may need to prioritize them and start by focusing on your top 3 or 4.
 When your school successfully implements a process for teaching those behaviors, you can then turn your attention to the rest of your objectives.